pminasandra/hyena-acc/DOCS.md

 data using the pipeline I built.
 If you have not yet read README.md, I recommend reading that before proceeding with this document.

+If you are a new user who just wants to try using this code, and are not much interested in modifying it, please skip straight to the end.

 # Notes
 	- This software is built in and for linux command line execution.
 This